Matías Emilio Delgado: Return to FC Basel

 The season 2014–15 was a very successful one for Delgado and for Basel.
 The Club won the championship for the sixth time in a row that season (twice in a row for Delgado) and in the 2014–15 Swiss Cup they reached the final.
 But for the third season in a row, they finished as runners-up, losing 0–3 to FC Sion in the final.
 Basel entered the Champions League in the group stage and reached the knockout phase as on 9 December 2014 they managed a 1–1 draw at Anfield against Liverpool.
 But then Basel lost to Porto in the Round of 16.
 Basel played a total of 65 matches (36 Swiss League fixtures, 6 Swiss Cup, 8 Champions League and 15 test matches).
 Under trainer Paulo Sousa Delgado totaled 46 appearances, 26 League, 6 Cup, 2 Champions League, as well 12 in test games.
 He scored 16 goals in these matches, of which 8 in the Swiss Super League, 2 in the Cup and 6 in test games.

-On 10 July 2015 Basel announced that Delgado was named as new captain for the 2015-16 season after Marco Streller retired.
+On 10 July 2015 Basel announced that Delgado was named as new captain for the 2015–16 season after Marco Streller retired.
 On 19 August 2015, Delgado scored a penalty in a 2–2 draw against Israeli side Maccabi Tel Aviv in the St. Jakob-Park in the first leg of the Champions League playoffs.
-Under trainer Urs Fischer Delgado won the Swiss Super League championship at the end of the 2015–16 Super League season for the fifth time On 10 December 2016 Delgado played his 250th game for Basel. and at the end of the 2016–17 Super League season for the sixth time, his Fourth in seiries.
+Under trainer Urs Fischer Delgado won the Swiss Super League championship at the end of the 2015–16 Super League season for the fifth time On 10 December 2016 Delgado played his 250th game for Basel. and at the end of the 2016–17 Super League season for the sixth time, his Fourth in series.
 For the club this was the eighth title in a row and their 20th championship title in total.
 They also won the Swiss Cup for the twelfth time, which meant they had won the double for the sixth time in the club's history.